The definitive guide to CRM for venture capital

 2. While the CRM handles data entry, you can focus on standardizing workflows for deal and relationship management.

-3. Consistency in your process leads to improved visibility and collaboration across your team.
+3. Consistency in your process leads to improved visibility and collaboration across your team, which ultimately leads to better investment decisions.

-4. Built-in data visualization tools empower you to analyze and optimize your processes even further.
+4. Built-in data visualization tools allow you to identify your best deal sourcing activities, pipeline performance, and monitor portfolio companies, empowering you to analyze and optimize your processes even further.

 Let’s take a more in-depth look at how to effectively maintain quality information, gain new insights, and turn those insights into action with your new CRM.